MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/Ignite_2025/MIP-1-information-protection.md

 1. On the **New policy created** page, select **Done**.

-You've successfully published the Internal and Project data sensitivity labels.
-They're now available for manual use and for auto-apply policies.
+You published the Internal/Project data label so it can be applied manually or automatically.
+This makes the label available for use in your upcoming auto-labeling policy.

 ## Task 7 – Configure auto-apply labeling

-In this task, you'll configure an auto-apply policy so that the Project data sublabel is automatically applied when Contoso project codes are detected.
-This ensures project data is consistently protected without relying on users to manually apply the label.
+You'll now create an auto-apply policy that automatically assigns the Project data label when Contoso project codes are detected.
+Automating labeling ensures consistent protection without depending on users to classify data manually.

 1. In the Microsoft Purview portal, under **Information Protection**, expand **Policies** then select **Auto-labeling policies**.